acronert/threeJS_game/README.md

 ## Performance / Rendering
 - OK Asynchronous chunk generation
-- Rework priority order of chunk request
+- Rework priority order of chunk request + max number of requests per update cycle
+- Retry the normal generation by the web workers, see if it is more optimized
+- add a new worker ...?

 - More documentation for functions and why they are that way, explanations and shit